Shua-cyber/Linux-Fundamentals-Notes/cheatsheet.md

   The Key Difference to these functions is ">>" will not overwrite the existing file with the output *⚠️Disclaimer⚠️* There is no going back once ">" is used.
 Even if by accident!

+  As an extra layer of security, when installing software, the integrity of what we download is guaranteed by the use of Gnu Privacy Guard (GPG) keys.
+If the keys do not match up to what your system trusts and what the developers use, the software will not be downloaded.

 ```markdown
 Example: